GHcpv24/CS-634-Data-Mining/docs/Milestone3Documentation.md

 Submit the github repository URL with a branch titled ‘milestone-3’ with the [README.md]() file containing the link to the deployed HF space where the Milestone 2 calculation and the optimized app calculation price prediction can both be seen.

-# House Price Modeling using Regression Techniques for Prediction and SHAP for Explainability/Interpretability
+# LightGBM Optimization, Predictions, SHAP Interpretations, and HuggingFace Streamlit App Implementation

 ## Links